firesmoker/DiabloSouls/README.md

 	cancel animation

 ==============================================================================
+# 7.8
+When player gets hit there are no effects

 # 6.8
 * convert enemy melee zone to actual melee zone of enemy. keep stopping functionality. change melee attacks to be based on melee zone instead of range
 * enemy retaliation on melee hit (by stopping thus restarting the attack animation)